mraible/mongock-docs/site/v5/driver/driver-dynamodb.md

 Mongock provides the `DynamoDBDriver`, which is compatible with the library `com.amazonaws:aws-java-sdk-dynamodb` 1.x.x.

-You can also use the Mongock spring extension to get advantage from the autconfigure approach.
+You can also use the Mongock spring extension to get advantage from the autconfigure approach with Springboot.

 <br />